 What is the cheapest birth control pill brand?

-A person who does not have insurance may be able to acquire free or reduced-cost pills from local clinics.
+If a person does not have insurance, they may be able to acquire free or lower-cost pills from local clinics.

 Where can I get birth control pills?

-First, a person needs a prescription from a doctor.
-Then, they can get the pills:
+A person needs a prescription from a doctor.
+They can get the pills:

-- Online: Several retailers offer birth control pills online with a valid prescription, and some companies have doctors on staff who provide consultations and prescriptions.
+- Online.
+Several retailers offer birth control pills online with valid prescriptions.
+Some companies have doctors on staff who provide consultations and prescriptions.

-- At pharmacies: Most have some of the more common types of birth control pills in stock.
+- At pharmacies.
+Most pharmacies have common types of birth control pills in stock.
 Learn about the best OTC birth control here.

 A person needs a prescription for birth control pills.
-Anyone with generally good or stable health might consider an online consultation to get a prescription.
+People in good health may consider an online consultation to get a prescription.

-People with medical conditions, allergies to medications, and other concerns should speak with a doctor about the various birth control options.
+People with medical conditions, allergies to medications, and other concerns should speak with a doctor about the various birth control options available.

-There are many types of birth control pill.
-The most common contains a combination of synthetic estrogen and progestin.
+There are many types of birth control pills.
+Doctors most commonly prescribe combination birth control pills.

-Some people prefer contraceptives that do not contain hormones, such as a copper IUD.
-A healthcare professional can discuss the benefits and downsides of the many alternatives to the pill.
+Some people prefer birth control options that do not contain hormones, such as a copper IUD.
+People can discuss their options with a healthcare professional and find the right choice for their needs.